-- question if it were to be reconsidered by the panel the Director may again refer the question to the panel. - (2) The panel may refer to anything that was available to it when previously determining the matter as well as doing anything that it could do if the question were referred to it for determination in the first instance. - (3) The panel may vary its previous determination or rescind it and make a new determination. - Sections 145D and 145E and this section also apply in relation (4) to a determination under this section.
+- (2) The panel may refer to anything that was available to it when previously determining the matter as well as doing anything that it could do if the question were referred to it for determination in the first instance. - (3) The panel may vary its previous determination or rescind it and make a new determination. - (4) Sections 145D and 145E and this section also apply in relation to a determination under this section.